foerstner-lab/GRADitude/documentation/docs/subcommands.md

 optional arguments:
-  -h, --help            show this help message and exit --feature_count_table FEATURE_COUNT_TABLE, -f FEATURE_COUNT_TABLE
+  -h, --help            show this help message and exit

+basic arguments:
+  --feature_count_table FEATURE_COUNT_TABLE, -f FEATURE_COUNT_TABLE
                         Filtered gene quantification table --feature_count_start_column FEATURE_COUNT_START_COLUMN, -fc FEATURE_COUNT_START_COLUMN
-                        number of the column with the first fraction --feature_count_end_column FEATURE_COUNT_END_COLUMN, -fe FEATURE_COUNT_END_COLUMN
+                        Specify the number of the column with the first fraction --feature_count_end_column FEATURE_COUNT_END_COLUMN, -fe FEATURE_COUNT_END_COLUMN
-                        number of the column with the last fraction --ref_feature_count_table REF_FEATURE_COUNT_TABLE, -r REF_FEATURE_COUNT_TABLE
+                        Specify the number of the last fraction we would like to consider in the analysis --ref_feature_count_table REF_FEATURE_COUNT_TABLE, -r REF_FEATURE_COUNT_TABLE
-                        ERCC table with the ERCC read -counts --ref_feature_count_start_column REF_FEATURE_COUNT_START_COLUMN, -rc REF_FEATURE_COUNT_START_COLUMN
+                        ERCC table with the ERCC read-counts --ref_feature_count_start_column REF_FEATURE_COUNT_START_COLUMN, -rc REF_FEATURE_COUNT_START_COLUMN
-                        number of the column with the first fraction --ref_feature_count_end_column REF_FEATURE_COUNT_END_COLUMN, -re REF_FEATURE_COUNT_END_COLUMN
+                        Specify the number of the column with the first fraction for the ERCC table --ref_feature_count_end_column REF_FEATURE_COUNT_END_COLUMN, -re REF_FEATURE_COUNT_END_COLUMN
-                        number of the column with the last fraction --normalized_table NORMALIZED_TABLE, -o NORMALIZED_TABLE
+                        Specify the number of the last fraction we would like to consider in the analysis for the ERCC table --normalized_table NORMALIZED_TABLE, -o NORMALIZED_TABLE
-                        normalized table
+                        Table normalized
   --size_factor_table SIZE_FACTOR_TABLE, -s SIZE_FACTOR_TABLE
-                        size_factor_table
+                        Table with all the size factor

 ```